nickyiliwang0000/h/react-and-firebase/events.md

       <div>
         {this.state.count}

-				{/* added a event listener by adding an `onClick` attribute and passing in the `handleClick` method as its value When the increment counter button is clicked, `this.handleClick` is called */}
+        {/* added a event listener by adding an `onClick` attribute and passing in the `handleClick` method as its value.
+When the increment counter button is clicked, `this.handleClick` is called */}
         <button onClick={ this.handleClick }>Increment counter!</button>
       </div>
     )